Moral Courage: The Most Important Leadership Characteristic

 I often work with people who are transitioning from follower to leader.

-The one question that always comes up is: What characteristic makes a good leader?
+The question that always arises is: What characteristic makes a good leader?

 I tell them the answer is moral courage.

-I have come to realize I was never as concerned about my boss’ technical expertise as I was with their moral courage, honesty, and ethics.
+I realized I was never as concerned about my boss’s technical expertise as I was about their moral courage, honesty, and ethics.

 “Leadership can be hard to define – but … people … know what they like when they see it.
-We gave respondents a forced-choice question about what was most important to them in deciding to support a … leader.
-By a considerable margin, “values” (42%) were identified as the top quality to look for, followed by judgment (29%).
-“Ideas” (15%) and “attitude” (13%) were well back in consideration.
+We gave respondents a forced-choice question about what was most important to them in supporting a … leader.
+By a considerable margin, “values” (42%) were identified as the top quality to look for, followed by judgment (29%), “Ideas” (15%) and “attitude” (13%) were well back in consideration.

 What Matters Most in a Leader?

-For me, values and judgment add up to Moral Courage.
-In the past, courage hasn’t been recognized as an essential attribute for business leaders.
+For me, values and judgment add up to Moral courage.
+Historically, courage hasn’t been recognized as an essential attribute for business leaders.

 This is changing.